ovh/docs/pages/public_cloud/public_cloud_databases/databases_16_logs_to_customer/guide.en-gb.md

 Query: `cluster: "<HostID>"`

-You can find this `HostID` in your manager:
+You can find this `HostID` in your OVHcloud Control Panel:

 - In `Login information` switch `Service` to `mongodb`
 - Now you can see the `Host` field with the format `<HostID>.database.cloud.ovh.net`